 Increased biodiversity!
 By incorporating a variety of flowering plants into your garden, you can help to increase biodiversity in your local ecosystem.
 This can help to support a range of wildlife, including birds, insects, and small mammals.

-One of the greatest benefits of having a tropical garden at home is the role they play in pest control.
+One of the greatest benefits of having a tropical garden at home is the role it plays in pest control.
 Some flowering plants, such as marigolds, have natural pest-repelling properties.
 By incorporating these tropical flowering plants into your garden, you can help to control pests without the need for harmful chemical pesticides.

 Probably the main reason why many love adding flowering tropical plants is because of the color, texture, and extra volume they can add to any outdoor space.
 If you feel your backyard is lacking a push of color or needs different shapes, it's time to add flowering plants to your patio.
 They'll completely change the way it looks in an amazing way, and best of all, you'll have a garden you enjoy visiting, watering, and caring for every single day.